Their Legacy Lives On.

-The John M. Zinn Enrichment Scholarship is designed to send the children (deployed, former and fallen) of Special Operations Professionals, ages 8 to 18, to camps, clinics, or enrichment programs which will give their children an opportunity to learn about a “passion” of their father’s.
-Growing up without a father is tough.
-Now is the chance to learn something he would have taught you.
-It could be anything from swimming, skydiving or boating to camping or skiing.
+The John M. Zinn Enrichment Scholarship is designed to send the children (deployed, former and fallen) of Special Operations Professionals, ages 8 to 18, to camps, clinics, or enrichment programs which will give their children an opportunity to learn about a “Passion” of their Special Operations parent’s.

 Scholarships will be awarded to offset student costs, including, but not limited to tuition, institutional fees, books and other education-related costs, and living expenses.